agarwalvipin/open_cfa/docs/LOS/FRA/Reading 34.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Don't just look at the face of the financial statements for leases and pensions.
+💡 CFA Exam Tip ✍️:Don't just look at the face of the financial statements for leases and pensions.
 The *disclosures* are essential.
 Pay close attention to DB pension assumptions (especially the discount rate) and the reconciliation of the funded status.
 For stock options, scrutinize the valuation inputs disclosed.

 </div>
 </div>